10 min read

 Methodology

-This article separates three different meanings of "smallest protein."
+This article separates four different meanings of "smallest protein."

 1. Natural functional translated product refers to molecules that are translated from open reading frames and have experimental evidence of biological function.
 TAL/pri is placed here because Galindo et al. reported functional 11-amino-acid products from 33-nucleotide ORFs.[1]